rsbondi/nodes-debug/README.md

 * **Name**: What you want to call it, this will appear it it's tab
 * **Host**: Node's IP address
 * **Port**: The RPC port of the node
-* **Config**: Path to configuration file, this is where the node's RPC authentication information is located in format of standard `bitcoin.conf`(or btcd.conf or format of third party's choosing)
+* **Config**: Path to configuration file, this is where the node's RPC authentication information is located in format of standard `bitcoin.conf`(btcd.conf, lnd.conf or format of third party's choosing)

 After one or more nodes are added, you can save the configuration by selecting form the menu `Config -> Save`